 University/Major Area Contingency Funds

-The annual operating budget includes a University contingency fund, which will be used to fund major unforeseen contingencies, disequilibriums, and new initiatives during the year.
-The University Management Committee or delegate may allocate the University contingency funds.
-The University contingency should generally not be used for correction of routine oversights or errors, nor for minor departmental initiatives or emergencies, which should be covered by major area budgets.
+- Included as a component of the annual University operating budget is a University contingency fund, which is used to fund major unforeseen contingencies that may arise during the year.
+The President, Executive Vice President, and CFO may allocate University contingency funds.
+Contingency funds are generally not used for correction of operational oversights or minor departmental initiatives.
+These items should be covered by major area budgets.
 Each major area manager is responsible to maintain adequate major area contingency funds for such needs.

-A Major Area is defined to include each school and selected administrative units, which are typically represented by the membership of the Planning Committee.
+- A Major Area is defined to include each school and administrative area, which are typically represented by the membership of the Planning Committee.

-The President, V.P. for Administration and Finance, or the Planning Committee may override all these policies based on the overall financial health or needs of the University.
+- The President, EVP, CFO, or the Steering Committee may override any of these policies based on the overall financial health or needs of the University.